Matex600/Warhammer-Quiz/README.md

 * I optimised my main image to improve performance to a satisfactory level.
 # Devices Tested

-* The first mobile test has shown a minor performance issue
 ## Bugs

 No bugs reported as of now.